wundergraph/cosmo/rfc/custom-modules-v1.md

 A developer can implement a custom module by creating a struct that implements one or more of the following interfaces:

-- GatewayHooks: Provides hooks for the gateway lifecycle, including request and response handling.
+- RouterHooks: Provides hooks for the router lifecycle, including request and response handling.
-  - `GatewayRequestHook`: Called when a request is made to the gateway and after all GraphQL information is available.
+  - `RouterRequestHook`: Called when a request is made to the router and after all GraphQL information is available.
-  - `GatewayResponseHook`: Called before the response is sent to the client.
+  - `RouterResponseHook`: Called before the response is sent to the client.
-  - `GatewayErrorHook`: Called when an error occurs during the gateway lifecycle.
+  - `RouterErrorHook`: Called when an error occurs during the router lifecycle.
 - SubgraphHooks: Provides hooks for subgraph requests and responses.
   - `SubgraphRequestHook`: Called when a subgraph request is made.
   - `SubgraphResponseHook`: Called when a subgraph response is received.